We've seen in the lecture that instrument strength is determined by first stage F.

 Stock and Yogo (2005) is an influential paper that still guides practitioners

-Their idea: let true $F$ vary and simulate the empirical size
+Their idea: let population $F$ vary and simulate the empirical size

 Declare an instrument to be strong when the empirical size isn't too bad